YingyiLiu/HAMS/README.md

   <p align="center"><img src="https://github.com/YingyiLiu/HAMS/blob/master/Other/md_resources/body_mesh.png" width="500"></p>

 HAMS (Hydrodynamic Analysis of Marine Structures) is an open-source software for the numerical computation of the wave effect upon marine structures.
 It is based on boundary integral equations in the potential flow theory for analysis of wave-structure interactions.
 It is currently written in FORTRAN 90.
 The code has been developed by the author Yingyi Liu for almost a decade.
+HAMS is released in the hope that it will be useful,

 HAMS is freely distributed under the Apache License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0, and may be modified and extended by researchers who intend to enhance its capabilities and port the code to other platforms.

 The success of HAMS should to a large portion be attributed to Prof. Bin Teng (Dalian University of Technology), who has tutored me the theory of potential flow in marine hydrodynamics and the programming skills using the [Boundary Element Method](https://en.wikipedia.org/wiki/Boundary_element_method).
 The code structure and the coding style of HAMS are exactly two of the examples that I have learned and inherited from Prof. Bin Teng.